wateecuhs/neural_network/README.md

 ## Current tasks

 - Cleaning up the code so its more flexible and library-like.
+(Dataset structure, train function)
 - Batches
+- Optimization (l1 cache and whatnot idk what this means)

 ## Current progress